 The Office of Student Services and Admissions is located at 2210 Berkeley Way West.
 The Student Services and Admissions team in the School of Public Health works year round to ensure that all students have access to the campus services they may need.
 Issues dealing with admissions, financial aid, course registration, student life, advising, and all policies concerning education come through this office.
 It is also responsible for planning several major events during the year, including New Student Orientation, Spring Visit Day, and Commencement.
 The Joint Medical Program Student Services office is located in UHall.

 Center for Public Health Practice and Leadership

-The Center for Public Health Practice & Leadership’s (CPHPL) mission is to support students, faculty, alumni, and practitioners as current and emerging health leaders to achieve excellence in practice as they promote individual and community health.
-The center collaborates with academic, practice, and community partners to make the link between teaching, research, and the practice of public health, and provides services appropriate to the needs of its key constituents.
-The center promotes a commitment to diversity, human rights, and social justice and offers the following services: field study/internship/practicum, career services, leadership development, and professional development.
-Learn more about the summer field study/internship/practicum process for 2-year MPH students.
+The mission of the Center for Public Health Practice & Leadership (CPHPL) is to support students, faculty, alumni, and practitioners as current and emerging health leaders to achieve excellence in practice as they promote individual and community health.
+The center collaborates with academic, practice, and community partners to make the link between teaching, research, and the practice of public health, and provides inteservices appropriate to the needs of its key constituents.
+The center promotes a commitment to diversity, human rights, and social justice as it offers guidance in meeting the public health practice requirement, career support, and leadership development opportunities.
+Learn more about the practice requirement for 2- and 3-year MPH students.

-Joint Medical Program students should refer to the UCSF Office of Career and Professional Development website for more information or contact their faculty advisor.
+Joint Medical Program students should contact their faculty advisor and refer to the UCSF Office of Career and Professional Development website for more information.